grafana/k6-docs/docs/sources/reference/cloud-test-status-codes.md

 ---
-title: 'Cloud test status'
+title: 'Cloud test status codes'
 description: 'A list of test statuses returned by the cloud test, with context and descriptions.'
 weight: 505
 ---

-# Cloud test status
+# Cloud test status codes

 The following is a list of test statuses returned by the cloud test, along with the code returned.
 The code returned here is different than what is returned by k6.